top of page

 Homes, 710 and 712 Railway Street

 The City of Nelson bought these little homes in 2014 to prevent the properties from being developed contrary to the a Railtown plan completed a couple of years later.
 The homes were built in 1910 and 1927.
 The city looked at demolishing them but decided it would be a hassle given slope stability issues, tree removal, and “hazardous conditions” within the buildings.
 The city’s heritage working group asked the city in 2017 to save them and prepared statements of significance.
-In 2021, the city indicated it would sell them with the stipulation the buyer had to demolish but at last check they were still standing and don’t appear to be on the market.
+In 2021, the city indicated it would sell them with the stipulation the buyer had to demolish.
+The listing is still on the city website, but at last check the houses were still standing.

 NEW DENVER